ericvicenti/csr-gen/README.md

 * read, bool, should the files get read for the callback to get the key and CSR
 * destroy, bool, should the files be destroyed after they have been read
 * company, defaults to the domain
-* country, 2 letter country code, defaults to 'US'
-* state, default: "California"
-* city, default: "San Francisco"
-* division, default: "Operations"
-* email, typically required, empty by default
-* password, default empty
+* cuit, CUIT for legal entity
 * keyName, the filename of the private key to export.
-Defaults to `domain+'.key'`
+Defaults to `domain+'.pem'`
 * csrName, the filename of the csr to export.
 Defaults to `domain+'.csr'`